I want to go to an inspection with my horse, now what?

 Stallions that participate in an inspection for their breeding license must be clear of PSSM1 for the inspection.

-* The geldings do not fall under this condition as they have no breeding value.
-Testing is of course optional.
+* The geldings are not subject to this condition as they have no breeding value.
+Of course, having it tested is optional.

 First of all, it is important that the adult horse is sufficiently vaccinated.
 This means that the horse has had a basic vaccination and then the repeat vaccination within the year.
 If this is not the case, the vet will have to give a new basic vaccination.
 This is also necessary for all events.
 In addition, it is important that the adult horse is chipped and has a passport.
 This passport must be taken with you to the inspection, where the result of the inspection will be processed.